skagra/diy-cpu-simplified/docs/boards.md

 # Carry

 The CPU does not currently have a full implementation of a carry flag.
-However the `ALU` requires a carry input for correct operations.
+However the `ALU` requires a carry input.
 The carry board fakes up a carry flag based on the arithmetic operation - subtraction causes carry to be set.
-The board also has a passes through the lines defining the arithmetic operation for easy chaining to the ALU.
+The board also passes through the lines defining the arithmetic operation for ease of chaining to the `ALU`.

 ![Design](74xx/Carry.png)